Pain Management Treatments for Minor, Moderate, and Severe Conditions

 5. Massage Therapy:

-Due to its holistic nature and how effective it can be when treating pain, many doctors will recommend massage therapy when it comes to treating sore muscles/soft tissue injuries or other issues like anxiety and stress.
+Due to its holistic nature and how effective it can be when treating pain, many doctors will recommend massage (but only with professional and high quality equipment) when it comes to treating sore muscles/soft tissue injuries or other issues like anxiety and stress.
 By manipulating the body’s muscles, licensed massage therapists (LMTs) can help find a person’s pain triggering points and effectively alleviate them.
 Massage is also a relaxing and calming experience, which benefits those who are dealing with anxiety and stress.

 6. Prescription Pain Medications (Narcotics):